antononcube/RakuForPrediction-book/Articles/Grammar-based-random-sentences-generation-Part1-work.md

 }
 ```

-In order to generate ("good looking") random sentences with that grammar we have to:
+In order to generate "good looking" random sentences with that grammar we have to:

 - Define a random digit generator that is simpler than the default one
-- Use a empty string for a separator
+- Use an empty string as a separator

 ```perl6
 use Data::Generators;